 Normal opening times are November - April 11am - 4pm, April - October 10.
 30 am - 5pm

-If it is a Bank Holiday then we will open on the Monday but closed Tuesday.
+If it is a Bank Holiday then we will open on the Monday but remain closed on Tuesday.

 If however you are coming to see us specifically then it is advisable to contact first as there may be other times when we need to close.